bcgllc/s3-music-library/README.md

 }
 ```

-In general, it's better to access data in store through the object's getters.
+In general, it's better to access data in the object's store through its getters.
 These are detailed below.

 ## Getters